top of page

 Dave Shraga

-After finishing a master’s degree at UEA, in International Development and Research Methodology, I decide to stay in Norwich because I love the city so much.
+After finishing a master’s degree at UEA, in International Development and Research Methodology, I decided to stay in Norwich because I love the city so much.
 I wanted to support the local community and that’s when I found Inclusive Norwich.
 I realised the charity’s mission aligned with my personal experiences and everything I had studied.

 My studies opened my eyes to the causes and impacts of poverty and marginalisation.
 Also having been a wheelchair user after an accident in 2000, I’ve often experienced being unable to do something because the building or transport was not designed with consideration for wheelchair users.
 It is this lack of inclusive design and consideration that excludes and disables many, many people from living a full life.
 I’m very passionate about changing this mindset and infrastructure in Norwich.